rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Returns
 - RJSFSchema: The schema having its conditions, additional properties, references and dependencies resolved

+### sanitizeDataForNewSchema<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
+Sanitize the `data` associated with the `oldSchema` so it is considered appropriate for the `newSchema`.
+If the new schema does not contain any properties, then `undefined` is returned to clear all the form data.
+Due to the nature of schemas, this sanitization happens recursively for nested objects of data.
+Also, any properties in the old schema that are non-existent in the new schema are set to `undefined`.

+#### Parameters
+- validator: ValidatorType<T, S, F> - An implementation of the `ValidatorType` interface that will be used when necessary
+- rootSchema: S - The root JSON schema of the entire form
+- [newSchema]: S - The new schema for which the data is being sanitized
+- [oldSchema]: S - The old schema from which the data originated
+- [data={}]: any - The form data associated with the schema, defaulting to an empty object when undefined

+#### Returns
+- T: The new form data, with all the fields uniquely associated with the old schema set to `undefined`.
+Will return `undefined` if the new schema is not an object containing properties.

 ### toIdSchema<T = any, S extends StrictRJSFSchema = RJSFSchema, F extends FormContextType = any>()
 Generates an `IdSchema` object for the `schema`, recursively